Bille374/Tokenize_Mars_With_KaseiCoin/README.md

 # CrowdSale Contract:

-user send their Ether to receive KAi, Contract Automatically mint tokens and disttribute them to buyers in one transaction.
+users send their Ether to receive KAi, Contract Automatically mint tokens and disttribute them to buyers in one transaction.

 # Implementation By Using JS VM
 First,By Creating the first Contract KaseiCoin.sol and by importing OpenZeppelin library  make our job easier by only call the constructor()